NguyenLuongMyHa/TMDB/README.md

 - [Dependency Injection](https://developer.android.com/training/dependency-injection)
   - [Hilt](https://dagger.dev/hilt) - Easier way to incorporate Dagger DI into Android application.
 - [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java.

+  ## Bugs found 🚫 (I noticed some bugs and trying to figure out the solution)
+  - Couldn't save the paging list state when back from the detail page